vicwomg/pikaraoke/docs/README.md

 - Raspberry Pi
   - Requires a Raspberry Pi Model 3 or higher
-  - Bullseye/Bookworm Desktop OS required for standalone/headed mode
+  - Bookworm Desktop OS required for standalone/headed mode
-  - For Pi 3: 32-bit Bullseye OS and overclocking is recommended for smoother playback.
+  - For Pi 3: overclocking is recommended for smoother playback
 - OSX
 - Windows
 - Linux